softwaresaved/common-form-questions/examples/collaborations-workshop-registration.md

 ### Question:
 ```
-What software packages and libraries do you use for your work
+What software packages, frameworks and libraries do you use for your work
 ```
 #### Hint:
 Please separate different software products with a comma.
 If one is a web browser, please indicate the sites/applications/services you use.